Best State for a Non-Resident LLC in 2026: Delaware vs Wyoming

 - What to do next

-If you already know you want a US LLC, the next question is usually this: what is the best state for LLC for non-residents?
+If you already know you want a US LLC, the next question is usually this: which state keeps the setup simpler, the yearly cost lower, and the banking story cleaner for your business?

-For most founders choosing between Delaware and Wyoming, the real answer is not about hype.
-It is about your business model, your recurring costs, and whether anyone in your deal flow actually needs Delaware.
-The current filing fees and annual obligations mentioned below were checked against official Delaware and Wyoming state sources on March 18, 2026, but you should still confirm the latest rules before filing.
+For most non-US founders, Wyoming is the simpler answer unless there is a real reason to pay for Delaware.
+This guide compares Delaware and Wyoming on recurring cost, privacy, banking fit, and deal-structure reality so you can decide faster.
+The filing fees and annual obligations mentioned below were checked against official Delaware and Wyoming state sources on March 18, 2026, but you should still confirm the latest rules before filing.

 Best state for LLC for non-residents: start with the real use case